 The Muslim majority are constantly finding ways to defend the companions from blemishes.
-For this they mount vague defences like ‘Adalat-e-Sahabah’ i.e. the Companions can do no wrong.
-However, when very obvious wrongs like fleeing from battles (Uhud, Khaibar, Hunain,) is pointed out, they claim that although these were major sins, but Allah has forgiven them so we must also ignore them.
+For this they mount vague defences like ‘Adalat-e-Sahabah’ which basically frees companions from all blemishes.
+However, when obvious wrongs like fleeing from battles (Uhud, Khaibar, Hunain,) is pointed out, they claim that although these were major sins, but Allah has forgiven them so we must also ignore them.

 The Sahabah (companions) were prone to grave misdeeds, going by the apparent verses of the Holy Quran.
 Their fleeing from battles, apart from other misdeeds, is roundly condemned by Allah on many occasions.
 Bluntly put, they were just like other Muslims so arguments like special status of the Salaf and Adalat of Sahabah ring quite hollow.

-The Muslims attempt to sanitize the companions by claiming they were forgiven for fleeing and other misdeeds.
+The Muslims attempt to sanitize the companions by claiming they were forgiven for fleeing, among other misdeeds.

-Our point is when companions were forgiven then it proves they were not Adil, else why would they need forgiveness.
-And if they were in need of divine forgiveness just like others then how are they superior to Muslims of the past, present and future?
+The point is when companions were forgiven then it proves they were not Adil, else why would they need forgiveness.
+And if they needed divine forgiveness just like others, then how are they superior to Muslims of the past, present and future?

 ‘(As for) those of you who turned back on the day when the two armies met, only the Shaitan sought to cause them to make a slip on account of some deeds they had done, and certainly Allah has pardoned them; surely Allah is Forgiving, Forbearing.’
 (Surah Ale Imran: 155)

-It is widely reported that Umar Ibn Khattab confessed in a Friday sermon while narrating the Quranic verse – (As for) those of you who turned back on the day when the two armies met… Surah Aal Imran (3): 155
+It is widely reported that the second ruler during his reign confessed in a Friday sermon while narrating the Quranic verse – (As for) those of you who turned back on the day when the two armies met… Surah Aal Imran (3): 155

-….when we were defeated in the Day of Uhud, I (Umar) fled until I climbed the mountain…
+….when we were defeated in the Day of Uhud, I fled until I climbed the mountain…

 - Al-Durr al-Manthoor v 2 p 88 under Surah Aal Imran (3): 155